-After months on the Oregon Trail, early pioneers finally reached a broad green valley of deep forests and wide open meadows.
+After months on the Oregon Trail in the mid 1800s, early pioneers finally reached a broad green valley of deep forests and wide open meadows.
 This fertile valley had a mild climate, plenty of water, and soil that promised healthy crops.
-Today the Willamette Valley is the largest and most recognized winegrowing region in Oregon.
+Today the Willamette Valley is the most densely planted and most recognized winegrowing region in Oregon.